Tharun-VIT/Power-BI-Assignment-3/README.md

  - **Power BI Mobile**

       It is similar to Power BI Service.
 Stakeholders can access the reports and dashboards through Mobile/Tablet device and view them.
 It is meant only for viewing contents which means users can't create dashboards in this platform.

+### 2. What limitations of Excel, Microsoft solved by PowerBi ?

+- The maximum number of rows and columns is limited in Excel.
+Power BI doesn't limit users on dimension of data.
+- Power BI exceeds Excel feature in Data sources.
+Power BI can get multiple static, dynamic and streaming data.
+There 80+ available data sources.
+- The charts and visualizations are much advanced and interactive in Power BI.
+- The analytical engine is Power BI is much more faster than Excel which can save hours in processing.
+- Power BI allows users to share reports and data and collaborate with organization where excel cannot.